codio-templates/guides-assessments-demo/.guides/content/Guide-basics-77be.md

 ## Available style
 The later sections in this Guide show you the available markdown commands for Guides.
+To see the source, press the Edit icon (pencil) in the panel on the left.

 ## Starting Guide